ebee511/myreads_app/README.md

 1. Clone or download this repository from GitHub to your local machine.

 2. Using terminal or a command line, enter the folder directory that was cloned or downloaded and install all project dependencies with the command `npm install`.
-To start the backend server, run the command `npm start` and a new window will start up in your browser.
+To start the server, run the command `npm start` and a new window will start up in your browser.
 In the event a new window does not appear, go to `http://localhost:3000` in your browser.

 3. With the app running, you should see 3 shelves on the homepage with books on it.
 There will be a green circle with a white arrow on the bottom right of each book.
 If you click the circle, a dropdown menu will appear that allows you to classify and re-classify books between shelves.